 The Defined Contribution Supplemental Retirement Program was established to provide executive officers and certain other key management team members with retirement benefits supplemental to the benefits under the Retirement Savings Plan and the Savings Restoration Plan.
 The Defined Contribution Supplemental Retirement Program was established to replace the Supplemental Retirement Program for executive officers who are designated as participants on or after July 1, 2014.
 Depending on a participant's salary grade on December 31 of each year, we provide an annual non-discretionary employer contribution of 8%, 10% or 12% of a participant's base salary, Target Incentive Bonus and General RONA Bonus that was paid during the calendar year.
 The Committee may determine to make an additional annual discretionary contribution to a designated participant's account.
 Participants vest at age 60, or at age 55 with the consent of the Committee, and with five years of participants.
 To receive a benefit under the Defined Contribution Supplemental Retirement Program, however, a vested participant must have at least five years of service.
 Messrs.
-Leonti and Weeks are our only Named Executive Officers who participate in the Defined Contribution Supplemental Retirement Program.
+Leombruno and Weeks, as well as Ms. Parmentier, are the only Named Executive Officers who participate in the Defined Contribution Supplemental Retirement Program.

-Our contributions made under the Defined Contribution Supplemental Retirement Program for Messrs.
-Leonti and Weeks during fiscal year 2021 are included in the "All Other Compensation" column of the Summary Compensation Table for Fiscal Year 2021.
-All contributions, earnings, withdrawals, distributions and aggregate balances for the Named Executive Officers participating in the Defined Contribution Supplemental Retirement Program during fiscal year 2021 are included in the Nonqualified Deferred Compensation for Fiscal Year 2021 table.
+Our contributions made under the Defined Contribution Supplemental Retirement Program for Mr. Weeks during fiscal year 2022 are included in the "All Other Compensation" column of the Summary Compensation Table for Fiscal Year 2022.
+All contributions, earnings, withdrawals, distributions and aggregate balances for the Named Executive Officers participating in the Defined Contribution Supplemental Retirement Program during fiscal year 2022 are included in the Nongualified Deferred Compensation for Fiscal Year 2022 table.